• The Stories

 The Doors

-A fictional travelogue; four minutes to read.
+A fictional travelogue; three minute read.

-In Florence, Italy—a city of spires, domes, belltowers, churches, religious orders and all the pious art that Renaissance money could buy—I’m strolling down a twisty, cobbled, narrow passageway.
+In Florence—a city of doors and domes, church spires and all the pious art that Renaissance money could buy—I’m strolling down a cobbled, narrow passageway.
 A bicyclist—a boy of maybe nine or ten—careens around me pedaling at breakneck speed.
-In a few years, he’ll be old enough for one of my high school history courses.
+I hop out of his way.
+As he turns the corner, I pray a silent prayer, “Godspeed.
+Go home.
+Don’t stop at a church.”

 A drizzly rain shrouds the city.
 The evening converts to night, moonless.
 The smells and noises of commerce go into hiding.
 It’s as if a confessional curtain has pulled itself around me.

 My stomach is a bit quivery.
-I’m clearing my throat as if to cough up an unpleasant taste—or memory.
+I’m clearing my throat as if to cough up an unpleasant memory.

 When Brian was thirteen years old, his parish priest Father Gilroy unzipped Brian’s jeans.